|

 condition one day!

-While the photo may look upside-down, the clips on the back show that it
+While the photo may look upside-down, the clip on the back shows that it

 was meant to be worn like this.
 I am always sad to see a wonderful

-piece of DeRosa that is broken like this one, but I have worn it as it is and no one noticed the
+piece of DeRosa that is broken like this one, but I have worn it as-is and no one noticed the

 missing petal.